Guairá Department: Art and culture

-In 1970, the Socioeconomical Development Center of Guaira was created, formed by public and private entities, which supports the department's economic, social and cultural development.
+In 1970, the Socioeconomical Development Center of Guairá was created, formed by public and private entities, which supports the department's economic, social and cultural development.
 The Ybyturuzu Foundation, an environmental organization, attempts to spread consciousness throughout Guairá's population to keep, protect and defend the important ecosystem of the area.

 In the city there are a few radio stations, closed circuit television, cable TV and channel 8.
 In terms of their intangible culture, the guireños keep a repertoire of different popular myths and legends, such as pora, pombero, jasy jatere, kurupi, urutau, karau, and jakare, among others.
 Among the European traditions, they have the patronal parties, day of the cross, corridas de toros, horse races, and riñas de gallos.